Tausand-dev/Tausand_AB1000_MatlabLibrary/README.md

 # Tausand_AB1000_MatlabLibrary
-Library to use Tausand Abacus AB1000 devices with Matlab
+Library to use Tausand Abacus AB1000 and AB2000 devices with Matlab.

 ## About Tausand Abacus AB1000 and AB2000